alumik/dblp-api/README.md

 ## Usage

-Simply put the keywords you want to search in `query.csv`.
-Each line of `query.csv` is an independent search for one article.
+Simply put the keywords you want to search in `query.txt`.
+Each line of `query.txt` is an independent search for one article.

 ### Example

-- Input `query.csv`:
+#### Input

 ```text
 Anomaly Detection in Streams with Extreme Value Theory